nishitsharma03/Gift-Items-JDBC-Project/README.md

 5. Main -> Landing page of the application.
 Redirects user to login, admin login or new registeration page.
 6. Register -> Registers a new user.
 7. User -> Allows user to see all available gifts, add gifts to cart, move to checkout the cart.

+Setup/ Requirements -> JAVA environment, JDBC and Oracle.
+Lauch the application by running main.java file.